-If a signal takes on values from a finite set of possible values, it is said to be a discrete-valued signals.
+If a signal takes on values from a finite set of possible values ,it is said to be a discrete-valued signals.

-Signal Processing:
+Signal Processing :

-Signal processing is an area of systems engineering, electrical engineering and applied mathematics that deals with operations on or analysis of signals, in either discrete or continuous time.
-Signals of interest can include sound, images, time-varying measurement values and sensor data, for example biological data such as electrocardiograms, control system signals, telecommunication transmission signals, and many others.
-Signals are analog or digital electrical representations of time-varying or spatial-varying physical quantities.
+It is an area that deals with operations on or analysis of signals, in either discrete or continuous time.
+Signals of interest can include sounds, images, time-varying measurement values and sensor data.